javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 alert( user.noSuchProperty === undefined ); // true means "no such property"
 ```

-There also exists a special operator `"in"` to check for the existance of a property.
+There also exists a special operator `"in"` to check for the existence of a property.

 The syntax is:
 ```js